Coffee is like a good friend who roots for you, boosts your mood, and gives you the energy to enjoy the day.

 We decaffeinate our beans using the Mountain Water Process, a unique process in which green coffee beans are soaked in pure mountain water to remove caffeine molecules without the use of chemical solvents.

-Kion Decaf is the perfect option if you don’t tolerate caffeine well or just need to take a little break, but still love enjoying the experience of smooth, delicious coffee.
+So, it’s easy to see why Kion Decaf is a great option if you don’t tolerate caffeine well or just need to take a little break, but still love the taste of smooth, delicious coffee.

 Finally, you can drink your precious coffee guilt-free—day or night!